Master of Fine Arts - MFA

-This is new innovative and intensive MFA in a world leading capital of art and design: London is designed for graduates of art and design taking the next important step towards earning a living from the practice they love
+Our MFA is designed for graduates of art and design taking the next important step towards earning a living from the practice they love.

-This postgraduate MFA course is a taught degree, with lots of hands-on teaching and learning in workshop, studios and seminars, shaping your work towards practical and commercial outcomes as a professional practitioner.
+Teaching and learning takes place in workshops, studios, tutorials and seminars, shaping work towards practical and commercial outcomes as a professional practitioner – artist, photographer or designer.

-You have access to great facilities throughout the year.
-At London Met we are famous for our specialist workshops: photography darkrooms, metalwork and woodwork workshops, ceramics room, printmaking studio, digital imaging equipment, textiles and sewing equipment, 3D printing and laser-cutting, photography resources, video and film editing facilities, a camera equipment hire shop and sound recording studios.
+There is access to outstanding facilities throughout the year.
+At London Metropolitan University we are famous for our specialist workshops: photography darkrooms, metalwork and woodwork workshops, 2D and 3D art spaces, printmaking studios, digital imaging equipment, textiles workshops, 3D printing and laser-cutting, video and film editing facilities and sound recording studios.

 Full-time students will be assessed at up to three points in a year.
 Assessment will be by coursework only, with components that are measured for: subject knowledge; analysis; problem-solving and experimentation; management of own learning and personal professional development; skills in professional practice (CV, website, social media and communications); exhibition skills, production and installation; project skills, the production of online project documentation (including an online evaluative report, online project proposal and annotated research material) and two finished projects (Major Project and Collaborative Commission).
 Marking criteria are published to students.
 The assessors provide written online feedback on each assessment component at each assessment point in a standard template.